 Water softener or home treatment unit | ||||||||||||||||||||

-The Region produces water that is safe to drink and tastes good.
-It is your choice to buy a water softener or filter system. | ||||||||||||||||||||
+The Region produces water that is safe to drink and meets the aesthetic quality guidelines.
+To install a water softener or filtration system is a personal preference and not required with the Region's supplied water. | ||||||||||||||||||||

 Water testing | ||||||||||||||||||||

-To test your drinking water, you can take it to our Regional Environmental Lab.
+To test your drinking water, you can take a sample to the Regional Environmental Lab.
 The Region's Health Department is responsible for testing the water quality for private wells. | ||||||||||||||||||||

 Lead in drinking water |